The most popular HARD to get white paint colour

-When it comes to my Online Paint Colour Consulting, I have a few favorite paint colors that I refer to time and time again.
+When it comes to my Online Paint Color Consulting, I have a few favorite paint colors that I refer to time and time again.
 Why?
 Because they work.
 However, there’s one particular white that’s not always the easiest to get, and that color is Sherwin Williams High Reflective White.

 High Reflective White is one of the WHITEST white paint colors on the market, which is why I refer to it so often.
 Without the warm nod of Alabaster or softness of Pure White, High Reflective White keeps things simple.